AllLiver/Froggi/README.md

 The compiled binary will be in /target/release

 # Roadmap
-FOSSO is an indev project so change is very likley.
+Froggi is an indev project so change is very likley.
 Here are some features/updates planned
- - Login page
  - More consistent naming in API and frontend code
  - Logs
  - Ui popups for team touchdowns, & scoring.